PNNL-Comp-Mass-Spec/DMS-Model-Config-Db-Updater/Readme.md

 This program updates column names in the SQLite files used by the DMS website to retrieve data from the DMS database and display it for users.
-It reads information about renamed columns from a tab-delimited text file and looks through the SQLite files for references to the parent views, updating the names of any renamed columns.
+It reads information about renamed columns and views from tab-delimited text files and looks through the SQLite files for references to the parent views, updating the names of any renamed columns.
+View names are also updated.

 ## Console Switches